Brieff, an AI sales copilot you don't have to babysit.

 A2The problem

-So the design problem wasn’t “add AI.”
-It was: earn a skeptical power-user’s trust on a narrow, high-value job.
+So the real design problem: earn a skeptical power-user’s trust on one narrow, high-value job.

 A3The wedge

-Not a general office assistant.
 An AE copilot inside the CRM, scoped to one loop: prep before the call, recap and follow-up after.
+Deliberately never a general office assistant.
 Narrow workflow, obvious business value, and a clear trust bar to clear.

 The job to be done: “When I’ve got a call coming up and a pile of follow-ups after, help me walk in prepared and close out the admin fast, without babysitting the AI.”
 North-star metric: active selling time reclaimed per rep per week, surfaced in-product as a “Saved ~14 min” chip after each approved follow-up.